wikimedia/analytics-refinery/oozie/unique_devices/README.md

-Contains jobs computing per-domain and project-wide unique devices based on last-access cookies.
+Contains jobs computing per-domain and per-project-family unique devices based on last-access cookies.
 Also contains jobs to load druid with hive-computed values.

-Project-wide jobs are currently launched as:
+Per-project-family jobs are currently launched as:

 ```
 # Daily computation